 - Basic management skills

-During the study year, there is of course time for cultural and social activities such as museum visits, film evenings and inter-cultural dinners.
+During the study year, cultural and social activities are organised, such as museum visits, film evenings and inter-cultural dinners.